makinacorpus/php-profiling/README.md

 This library is very much alike the `symfony/stopwatch` component.

-This profiler uses the machine high resolution timer if available using the PHP `\hrtime()` function for timings, which is much much faster than using the `\microtime()` which may end up doing syscalls.
-Using `\hrtime()` function makes this API being suitable for running discretly in production.
+This profiler uses the monotonic high resolution timer if available using the PHP `\hrtime()` function for timings, which yields more precision and is resilient to system clock changes in opposition to `\microtime()` Using `\hrtime()` function makes this API being suitable for running discretly in production.

 # Usage